tsupplis/timesync-mini/sbcl/README.md

    - Uses runtime-interpreted bytecode
    - Startup overhead: ~50-100 ms

+1. **Script Mode**: Fast development cycle, no compilation
+   - Run with `sbcl --script timesync.lisp [args]`
+   - Uses runtime-interpreted bytecode
+   - Startup overhead: ~50-100 ms
+   - Requires SBCL to be installed

 2. **Binary Mode**: Standalone executable
    - Compile with `make`
-   - Single file distribution
-   - Includes full SBCL runtime (~13 MB compressed)
-   - Startup overhead: ~20-50 ms

-## Notes

 - Binary size is large due to embedded SBCL runtime
-- Setting system time requires root/administrator privileges
+- Setting system time requires root/administrator privileges (checked with FFI getuid)
 - Combined flags supported (e.g., `-nv`, `-nvs`)
+- Script mode is ideal for development; binary for distribution
+- The binary is platform-specific (recompile for each architecture)
+- Script mode requires SBCL; binary mode is standalone
 - Script mode is ideal for development; binary for distribution
 - The binary is platform-specific (recompile for each architecture)